The Perfect 3 Days In Rome Itinerary

 You’ll also find a small temple dedicated to Julius Caesar, where inside you can see a mound of dirt covered with coins and flowers marking his grave.

-If you’ve purchased the S.U.P.E.R.
-Pass, you can also visit the Church of St. Maria Antiqua located at the back of the Temple of Castor and Pollux.
+If you’ve purchased the SUPER ticket, you can also visit the Church of Santa Maria Antiqua located at the back of the Temple of Castor and Pollux.

 Day 1 PM: Monti and Capitoline Hill